drvinceknight/rsd/src/chs/06-using-github.md

 - Include the purpose of the PR: `this change to the code base will...`
 - Ask for specific feedback: `I attempted to do ... but would appreciate specific feedback on that...`
-- Be polite and courteous: most open source projects are maintained by people who are very busy.
+- Be polite and courteous: the person reviewing might be busy.

 ## Reviewing a PR